 This works on a retroactive level as well - as mentioned above, squaring Zero gives back "undefined," as in nothing.
 Zit.
 Nada.
 Null.
 Nil.
 VOID.

 The Kirby series is probably the archetypal Sugar Bowl, a perpetually happy place filled with bright colours and cheerful characters where nothing bad ever happens, the stories merely Excuse Plots for purposes of fun.
 Except that no, it isn't.
-Pop Star is constantly assailed by undefeatableEldritch Abominations that corrupt and kill and bring the world to the brink of destruction.
+Pop Star is constantly assaulted by Eldritch Abominations that corrupt and kill and bring the world to the brink of destruction.
 The closest thing to an authority figure is a bumbling Authority in Name Only that can barely succeed even in the few times he manages to be competent.
 The Only Sane Man is a Blood Knight concerned only with combat.
 And Kirby himself, the protagonist and supposed hero, eats people.
 Hundreds upon hundreds of people.
 He is a horrific scale Big Eater on par with the Tyranids, consuming indiscriminately all in his path, and there is nothing anyone can do to stop him.